REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect: Conclusion

 \section{Conclusion}

-In this paper, we first propose the coarse-to-fine method to tackle the range effect in BIQA.
-Benefitting from FN and TE, the proposed method can perceive the multi-scale distortion information and global context information, which makes the model quality-aware.
-Furthermore, fusing coarse-grained metric and fin-grained losses into the feedback hierarchy to process these features, the proposed method achieves outstanding global and local prediction performance as is demonstrated by a series of experimental results.
+In this paper, to our best knowledge, we take the first attempt to develop a fine-grained blind image quality assessment method to alleviate the range effect.
+Concretely, we first propose the coarse-to-fine method with a strong fine-grained prediction ability.
+Benefiting from Feedback Network (FN) and Transformer Encoder (TE), the proposed method can perceive the multi-scale distortion information and global context information, which makes the model quality-aware for fine-grained distortions.
+Furthermore, by integrating coarse-grained metric and fine-grained losses into the feedback hierarchy to process these features, the proposed method achieves outstanding coarse-grained and fine-grained prediction performance, as is demonstrated by a series of experimental results.
+In future work, we will try to develop a metric to quantitatively evaluate the range effect via statistical methods, which can also be applied to evaluate the fine-grained prediction ability of existing IQA methods.

 { }